Ceasing employment is one of the common activities when running payroll, but first, what is an Employment?

 - Personal Public Service (PPS) number (to identify the person)

-- Employment ID (to identify the employment)
+- Employment Identifier (to identify the employment)

 This is done by creating a Payroll Submission Request (PSR) containing a ‘Leaving date’.
 You can create this payroll submission request by:

-- Ceasing the employee in your payroll software and then submitting that information to Revenue.
+- Ceasing the employee in your payroll software and then submitting that information to Revenue

-- Ceasing the employee directly in ROS by creating a cessation payslip there.
+- Ceasing the employee directly in ROS by creating a cessation payslip there

-Ceasing an Employment on Parolla
+Ceasing Employments on Parolla

 There is a wizard for ceasing employments, which can be found in your navigation bar.